getodk/docs/src/form-question-types.rst

 The dialog is designed to guide the data collector to capture a point with the best reported accuracy possible.
 The current accuracy is shown at the top of the dialog (1).
 A message below it (2) gives a qualitative assessment of the accuracy (e.g. unacceptable, poor) and suggested action (e.g. wait).
 The progress bar (3) gives a visual representation of progress towards an acceptable accuracy.

 The bottom half of the dialog displays troubleshooting information.
 The first line (4) shows the accuracy at which the point will be automatically captured.
 This is configured by the ``capture-accuracy`` parameter.
-You can ask data collectors to keep an eye on time elapsed (5) and let you know if it is systematically taking them a long time to get high-accuracy points.
+You can ask data collectors to watch time elapsed (5) and let you know if it is systematically taking them a long time to get high-accuracy points.
 This may indicate an issue with their device.

 You can also train data collectors to use time elapsed to take some action.
 For example, you can let them know to capture any point available after waiting for 2 minutes.
 Number of satellites (6) can be useful when capturing points outdoors.
 A low number of satellites (under 4) may indicate that something is wrong with the device or its position.
 See :doc:`collect-location`.

 .. _accuracy-constraint: